CTSTavarney/ctst-dev/create_db_tables/README.md

 - If the message `SECURITY WARNING External Data Connections have been disabled` appears, click `Enable Content`
 - Navigate to `Data > Get Data v > Data Source Settings...`
 - Click `OK` to trust the source of the file
-- In the Data source settings dialog, click on the entry for the `points_combined.csv` file
+- In the Data source settings dialog, click on the entry for the `points_MASTER.csv` file
 - Click `Change Source...`
 - Select `Browse...` under File path
-- Navigate to the directory containing the `points_combined.csv` file
+- Navigate to the directory containing the `points_MASTER.csv` file
-- In the Import Data dialog, select the `points_combined.csv` file, then click `Import`, then `OK`, then `Close`
+- In the Import Data dialog, select the `points_MASTER.csv` file, then click `Import`, then `OK`, then `Close`
 - On the Data ribbon, click `Queries & Connections`, then, still on the Data ribbon, click `Refresh All v`
 - Wait for the data tables to finish loading on the Queries & Connections pane
 - Click `File` then `Save` to save the updated workbook